Data User's Guide

 Small number of respondents

-Check your FSSE respondent characterstics to compare the representation of the sample to your campus population.
+Check your FSSE respondent characteristics to compare the representation of the sample to your campus population.
 Review the sampling error.
 In future administrations, consider ways to increase the number of respondents and promote survey participation in new ways.

 Questions about validity and reliability